CARDIOLOGY | PREVENTIVE

 Advanced lipid tests are much more thorough than a normal cholesterol test.
 Advanced lipid testing may be done in conjunction with regular lipid tests.
 Advanced lipid testing help to give the doctor and patient a better idea of the cholesterol-related risk of heart disease and stroke.
 Two tests that are done are the apolipoprotein B (apoB) and the LDL particle number (LDL-P).
 In a normal lipid test, if you have a certain number, you are considered healthy.
 The problem is that those numbers are not a defining factor for whether or not you are at risk for heart disease.
 Advanced lipid tests measure more than cholesterol; it measures LDL particles.
 A high number of cholesterol particles puts you at risk for plaque buildup in the arteries.
 The size of these particles is measured as well.
 Besides cholesterol problems, the size of these particles can also show your risk for other conditions like diabetes.
 The apoB test is slightly different.
 It measures the concentration of lipoprotein particles that contain an apolipoprotein B on their surface.
 Apo B is a label that is put on particles that have the potential of causing disease.
 Both Apo B and LDL-P measures risks of heart disease rather than whether or not you have high cholesterol or not.

 Being diagnosed with high cholesterol does not automatically guarantee you will have heart disease.
 Getting diagnosed means that it is time to take control and lower your cholesterol before things get worse.
 The first step is changing your diet.
 Lowering not only your fat intake but your sugar intake as well can lower your cholesterol tremendously.
 Drinking water instead of soda and alcohol makes a big difference.
 If you are overweight, exercise is important.
-By losing weight, you help you body get healthy again and break down that cholesterol in the arteries.
+By losing weight, you help your body get healthy again and break down that cholesterol in the arteries.
 You should add more fiber to your diet and good fats.
-All fat is not bad, but the fat we typically eat is.
+All fat is not bad, but the kind of fat we typically eat is.
 Adding food like avocado, walnuts, and skinless chicken will give you the necessary amount of fat you need without adding LDL to your arteries.
 Fish is another food that is good for you.
 The omega- 3 fatty acids in fish lower cholesterol.

 Paying attention to your diet is important.
-A poor diet puts you at risk for heart disease and other health- related problems.
+A poor diet puts you at risk for heart disease and other health-related problems.
 It is good to stay current on your physicals as well.
 Many people suffer a heart attack and stroke simply because they skip out on going to the doctor.
 By getting a yearly examination, the doctor will be able to diagnose high cholesterol before it becomes life-threatening.
 Advanced lipid testing is saving lives and helping you to get a better understanding of your risks so that you can make a change now.

-FIND A Top10MD PREVENTIVE CARDIOLOGIST NEAR YOU
+FIND A TOP10MD PREVENTIVE CARDIOLOGIST NEAR YOU